Asian stocks sink as US politics weigh on market outlook | New Country 923

 POLICY OUTLOOK: After Federal Reserve Chair Janet Yellen’s dovish comments last week on the pace of future interest rates, attention turns to meetings of the Bank of Japan and the European Central Bank.
 Given weak recent inflation trends, both central banks appear wary of major policy tightening moves.

-ENERGY: Benchmark U.S. crude added 8 cents to $46.10 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 2 cents to $46.04 a barrel in electronic trading on the New York Mercantile Exchange.
 It lost 52 cents, or 1.1 percent, to $46.02 a barrel in New York.
-Brent crude, used to price international oils, rose 9 cents to $48.51 a barrel in London.
+Brent crude, used to price international oils, lost 5 cents to $48.37 a barrel in London.

 Yuri Kageyama can be reached on Twitter at https://twitter.com/yurikageyama